 Those “resources” include case studies about districts who’ve used particular products, a page for comparing student data, and a space where users formulate a research question about a tool and its potential outcomes, shown below.

 Stevens has high hopes that the RCE Coach can ease the procurement process, but her team wants to get feedback in order to refine the tool before its full launch in January of 2017.
 Anyone interested in giving it a test run and leave feedback can do so on each page of the site by clicking on the "Feedback" tab.
-Stevens’ team is particularly looking for districts or schools that want to pilot the RCE Coach; interested parties can indicate interest by
+Stevens’ team is particularly looking for districts or schools that want to pilot the RCE Coach; interested parties can indicate interest by visiting this page.

 The procurement process isn’t easy or cheap, Stevens said at the conclusion of the tool’s unveiling at iNACOL.
 But she is optimistic that the tool can help schools and districts save time and also think more critically before making a purchase.